-Mimili Maku Arts was incorporated in May 2010, and is governed by a board of Anangu directors who ensure that everything we do is in accordance with cultural protocol with our overarching purpose of improving community health and wellbeing.
+Mimili Maku Arts was incorporated in May 2010, and is governed by a board of Anangu directors who ensure that everything we do is in accordance with cultural protocol and in line with our overarching purpose of improving community health and wellbeing.

 The art centre is the primary source of non-government income in our community.
 We employ six permanent art workers and a number of casual staff.
 These positions are some of the only jobs in our community, offering meaningful training and development opportunities for Anangu in culturally accountable ways.